-I have spent a few weeks or so playing Fortnite: Save the World on the PS4, and I am enjoying the game quite a bit.
-It’s not perfect by any means, but I am still enjoying the game.
+I have spent a lot of time playing Fortnite: Save the World on the PS4, and I am enjoying the game quite a bit.
+It’s not perfect by any means, but I am still enjoying it.
 I have a full review of Fortnite: Save the World halfway down the page.
 I also have my thoughts on Battle Royale as well to kick things off.

 I am in my mid-50’s and I’m still an avid gamer.
 I enjoy Trading Card Games, Board Games, and Video Games.
 Some of my favorite video games over the last few years have been Borderlands 2, Monster Hunter World, Zelda: Breath of the Wild and Witcher 3.
 I very much enjoy Action Role Playing Games (RPG’s).
 I also enjoyed World of Warcraft (WoW) … and I spent a lot of that WoW time playing PVP (Player Vs. Player) … especially 2v2 Arena Matches.
 I was just an average, middle-of-the road PVP’er, but I still enjoyed it.
 The rating system assured you were playing with evenly matched players most of the time.
 And the rewards were nice.

-Over the last few months, the kids in my neighborhood have been talking about a newer PVP / Shooter called: “Fortnite: Battle Royale”.
-So, I started looking into the new hot game on the block.
+Over the last year, the kids in my neighborhood have been talking about the PVP / Shooter “Fortnite: Battle Royale”.
+So, I started looking into the hot game on the block.

 What is Fortnite: Battle Royale?

 Fortnite: Battle Royale is a chaotic Last Man Standing, PVP game from Epic Games, and it’s crazy popular.
 Battle Royale was released in September 2017.
 Why is it crazy popular?
 Because:

 Fortnite: Battle Royale is Free?!!